 Overclocking your RAM (Random Access Memory) can be an effective way to boost the speed and performance of your computer system.
-By increasing the operating frequency and tweaking various settings, you can unlock the full potential of your RAM modules, allowing for faster data transfer and improved system responsiveness.
+By increasing the operating frequency and tweaking various settings, you can unlock the full potential of your memory modules, allowing for faster data transfer and improved system responsiveness.
 In this comprehensive guide, we will explore the process of overclocking your RAM step by step, ensuring that you achieve the desired results safely and effectively.

 What is Overclocking?